Bobbs-Merrill Company

-The Bobbs-Merrill Company was a book publisher located in Indianapolis, Indiana.
+The Bobbs-Merrill Company was an American book publisher active from 1850 until 1985, and located in Indianapolis, Indiana.

 Company history

-The company began in 1850 October 3 when Samuel Merrill bought an Indianapolis bookstore and entered the publishing business.
-After his death in 1855, his son, Samuel Merrill, Jr. continued the business.
-Soon after the American Civil War (1861-1865) the business became Merrill, Meigs, and Company, and in 1883 the name changed again to the Bowen-Merrill Company.
+The Bobbs-Merrill Company began 3 October 1850 when Samuel Merrill bought an Indianapolis bookstore and entered the publishing business.
+After his death in 1855, his son, Samuel Merrill Jr., continued the business.
+Soon after the American Civil War (1861–1865) the business became Merrill, Meigs, and Company, and in 1883 the name changed again to the Bowen-Merrill Company.
 In 1903 the name became the Bobbs-Merrill Company, after long-time director, William Conrad Bobbs.
 From 1899 through 1909, the company published 16 novels whose sales placed each of them among the nation's top ten best-selling books of the year for one or more years.

-The company was plaintiff in Bobbs-Merrill Co. v.
+The company was the plaintiff in Bobbs-Merrill Co. v.
 Straus, 210 U.S. 339 (1908), a case regarded as the origin of copyright's first-sale doctrine.

 Bobbs-Merrill was known for publishing such authors as Keith Ayling, Erving Goffman, Richard Halliburton, David Markson, Walter Dean Myers, Ayn Rand, James Whitcomb Riley, Mary Roberts Rinehart and Irma S. Rombauer.